Final Openings 2025:

 In basecamp we love to have homecooked meals with fresh food.
 Expect to enjoy pasta, hearty stews, and typical meat and potatoes you would find in your own kitchen.

-Spike Camp- your option
+Spike Camp- your option, Not Nessessary

 For those wanting a little more adventure in their hunt, we are able to spike out for some or all of the nights.
-While not necessary, spiking out does offer access to more remote areas.
+While not necessary, spiking out does offer access to more tucked away spots.

 In spike camp small backpack style shelters (occasionally small wall tents) will be used to give protection from bugs, wind and rain.
 You will be sleeping on a sleeping pad, placed on a low profile ultra-light cot.
 Meals while spiking will consist of commercially available dehydrated meal packs, and other items which are lightweight, low volume, durable, and non perishable.
 Smokies, chili, pasta, home made stews, wraps, and such, along with more than enough snacks of great variety.
 You wont go hungry, I promise.